After Reading This Article, You Will Know The Name of All Android Versions, Release Date, and Symbol.

 - Introduction of Host Card Emulation support for secured transactions

-- Google Drive now a default app in Kitkat.
+- Google Drive is now a default app in Kitkat.

 - Better performance and useful appearance improvements.